Newfoundland and Labrador Auto Insurance Requirements

 Newfoundland Roads & Driver Safety

-Newfoundland has a demerit point system to monitor drivers and enforces traffic rules.
+Newfoundland has a demerit point system to monitor drivers and enforce traffic rules.
 The NL road safety department has proposed a set of courses that could improve the driving skills for the safety of all road users as below.

 - Point Reduction: This program helps to cut down up to 4 demerit points.
 In addition, there were some conditions too.
 The duration is for 6 hours.